GaurangTandon/CPtools/tips.md

 ## General coding

-1. Adding several `#include` statements to your code, or that innocent `#include<bits/stdc++.h>` can scale your code's compilation time to upto 2-3 seconds, which matter a lot in quickly solving A or B problems.
-So, include only those libraries which are necesary, commment out the rest.
-2. Decide upon some standard variable names.
+1. Decide upon some standard variable names.
 Like, `a` for arrays, prefix sum array as `sum`, `s` for strings, etc. Avoid longer names.
 At max, competitive code has only six distinct variables in any scope, so there can't/shouldn't be much confusion.
-3. Use vectors if you're using C++.
+2. Use vectors if you're using C++.
 There's no reason to not use vectors when they are available.
 They are not only [as fast as plain arrays](https://stackoverflow.com/questions/26189531/how-is-stdvector-faster-than-a-plain-array), but are also dynamically sized with constant access time.
 They also allow sorting operations, any index insertion/deletion, etc. on them.
-4. Avoid `int`s in your code.
+3. Avoid `int`s in your code.
 There's no reason to use `int`s when `long long int` are available, which do the same task and also avoid the occassional overflow problem that you might forget to take care of.
-5. Use as many keybindings, snippets, etc. as you can during the contest.
+4. Use as many keybindings, snippets, etc. as you can during the contest.
 Make your text editor your own.
-6. It is recommended to avoid writing functions that return more than one value, as it leads to harder debugging.
+5. It is recommended to avoid writing functions that return more than one value, as it leads to harder debugging.
 However, this may sometimes be desirable, for example to return index of first occurrence of string that begins with "a", and the string itself.
 So, you can use `std::tie` and `std::tuple` for that.

         tuple<int, string> f(params) {
             // do some searching